dexhrestha/facial-parts-detection-and-tracking/README.md

 This repository is for facial parts detection and tracking.

-# 1. Face & Eye Detection using OpenCV
+# 1. Text Detection using OpenCV

+Using EAST Detection